4 Testing Code Against Model

 eventually be deployed.
 Such testing is often referred to as system, or

-integration, testing.
 System testing typically involves the use of hardware-in-the-loop (HIL)

 simulation tools.
 These HIL tools are expensive, and thus using them as

-efficiently as possible can promote significant cost savings.
 Provided that system-level models are given in Simulink / Stateflow, Reactis can

 greatly facilitate system testing.
 As in the case of software testing, test